Model village: Great Britain and Ireland

 As coal mining expanded villages were built to house coal miners.
 In Yorkshire, Grimethorpe, Goldthorpe, Woodlands, Fitzwilliam and Bottom Boat were built to house workers at the collieries.
 The architect who designed Woodlands and Creswell Model Villages, Percy B. Houfton was influential in the development of the garden city movement.

-In the 1920s Silver End model village in Essex was built for Francis Henry Crittall.
+In the 1920s, Silver End model village in Essex was built for Francis Henry Crittall.
 Its houses were designed in an art deco-style with flat roofs and Crittall windows.
-The more recent development of Poundbury, a model village in rural Dorset has been supported by the Prince of Wales.